Blood in the urine

 Schedule an appointment to discuss your risk if you have had non-visible blood or visible blood in the urine.

 Mr Ivo Dukic is an experienced Consultant Urologist who regularly investigates patients with blood in their urine.
-You can schedule an appointment with him for expert, bespoke advice through his Top Doctors profile or make an appointment through the Harborne Hospital, HCA Healthcare or the Priory Hospital, Edgbaston, Circle Health Group.
+You can schedule an appointment with him for expert, bespoke advice through his Top Doctors profile or book an appointment through the Harborne Hospital, HCA Healthcare or the Priory Hospital, Edgbaston, Circle Health Group.

 Have any questions?